 10. Upper Iowa University

-The BA in Emergency and Disaster Management is taught by top experts already working in the field, integrating theory with practice to better prepare students when they enter the emergency personnel field.
-Courses will cover areas such as Disaster Response and Recovery, Emergency Management and Mitigation, Emergency Preparedness & Planning, and Ethics of Public Service.
+This BA in Emergency and Disaster Management is taught by top experts already working in the field.
+Instructors integrate theory with practice to better prepare students when they enter the emergency personnel field.
+Courses cover areas such as Disaster Response and Recovery, Emergency Management and Mitigation, Emergency Preparedness Planning, and also Ethics of Public Service.

 Career Opportunities for Best Online Emergency Management degrees

-- Police Officers- Unless there is a fire, police officers are almost always first to show up in a crisis or emergency situation.
-When people call 911, it is the police that are putting their lives at stake.
+Unless there is a fire, police officers are almost always the first to show up in a crisis or emergency situation.
+When people call 911, it is the police that put their lives at stake.